truenas/documentation/content/SCALETutorials/Network/ConfigureStaticRoutes.md

 TrueNAS does not have defined static routes by default but TrueNAS administrators can use the **Static Routes** widget on the **Network** screen to manually enter routes so a router can send packets to a destination network.

 {{< hint type=note >}}
-If you have a monitor and keyboard connected to the system you can use the [Console setup menu]({{< relref "ConsoleSetupMenuSCALE.md" >}}) to configure static routes during the installation process, but we recommend using the web UI for all configuration tasks.
+If you have a monitor and keyboard connected to the system you can use the [Console Setup menu]({{< relref "ConsoleSetupMenuSCALE.md" >}}) to configure static routes during the installation process, but we recommend using the web UI for all configuration tasks.
 {{< /hint >}}

 If you need a static route to reach portions of the network, from the **Network** screen: